Pregnancy Health: Lifestyle Interventions to Reduce the Risk of Gestational Diabetes

 - Possibility of work compensation for time spent in classes

-- Established protocols for classes that offer intense exercise during pregnancy to prevent injury and adverse pregnancy outcomes
+- Established protocols for classes offering intense exercise during pregnancy to prevent injury and adverse pregnancy outcomes

-- The need for reimbursement if healthcare professionals are involved
+- Need for reimbursement if healthcare professionals are involved

-- Facilities where classes will be held selected settings should take into account distance and accessibility to potential participants; settings could range from free or low priced community centers to private gyms
+- Facilities where classes will be held—selected settings should take into account distance and accessibility; settings could range from free or low-priced community centers to private gyms

 Crosswalks